brian-cleary/LatentStrainAnalysis/LSFScripts/README.md

 	$ sed 's/TMPDIR/\/your\/tmp\/dir/g' < LSFScripts/ReadPartitions_ArrayJob.q | bsub

-	If a few of these fail, it's not super critial, but if a large number fail you'll want to resubmit them.
+	If a few of these fail, it's not super critical, but if a large number fail you'll want to resubmit them.

 Merge the partition chunks